Lauusita/Demo-IA-DAWIPO/README.md

 --

 ## How it works
-This python application reads CSV's documents using and agentExecutor and processes the data, then converts the adquired data to String and split the data into chunks, with the proposal to send it to a vector database (Pinecone) to make easier the search of information or data using OpenAI LLM's alongside with Langchain Agents in order to answer any questions.
+This python application reads CSVs documents using an agentExecutor and processes the data, then converts the acquired data to String and split the data into chunks, with the purpose of sending it to a vector database (Pinecone) to make easier the search of information or data using OpenAI LLMs alongside with Langchain Agents in order to answer any questions.

 ## Required packages
 1. First of all, make sure you have Python and pip previously installed on your system before run the next steps.Additionally, it's neccesary to obtain an OPENAI API Key, Pinecone API key and its respective enviroment.
 But those API keys on a `.env`.
 Ensure that you won't make them public